* See the FODMAP Tips, Dairy Tips and Gluten Free Tips for the ingredient notes above the method.

 Check the puffed rice doesn't include high FODMAP ingredients like inulin, honey, apple or pear juice, or fruit juice concentrate.
 Small amounts of barley malt, golden syrup or molasses are likely to within low FODMAP limits.

 Choose a mayonnaise that does not include onion or garlic powder.
 We like using Best Foods Mayonnaise (Lite or regular).
+If you are a meal plan member you can also grab the recipe for our egg free mayonnaise here.

 If you are highly sensitive to gluten, check all packaged products, processed meat (like bacon), nuts, seeds and dried fruit do not contain a warning for trace gluten.
 If you are just on the low FODMAP diet you do not need to worry about this.